 After surgery, Mr MacQuillan will advise you on how to look after your nipples to ensure that no external pressure will cause them to retract.
 Mr Anthony MacQuillan is also able to reshape or reduce the size of the areola in a nipple reduction procedure.

-There are non-surgical alternatives to inverted nipple correction surgery, including manual manipulation techniques and the Niplette suction device, and their effectiveness depends on the degree of inversion.
-Patients with grade three inversion will not typically respond to these non-surgical options.
+Yes, there are – including manual manipulation techniques and the Niplette suction device, and their effectiveness depends on the degree of inversion.
+Patients with grade three inversion will not typically respond to non-surgical options.

 Surgically, an inverted nipple correction can leave the milk ducts intact but it’s not always possible to guarantee the patient will have the ability to breastfeed at a later date.